page_title_detailed

 What causes weight gain after a breast cancer diagnosis?

 Lifestyle is also a factor.
-Breast cancer treatments, including surgery, radiation therapy, and medicine, can leave you exhausted, in need of recovery, and short on time.
+Breast cancer treatments, including surgery, radiation therapy, and medicines, can leave you exhausted, in need of recovery, and short on time.
 For these reasons, many people exercise less after a breast cancer diagnosis, leading to weight gain.

 quote_style_1